zalyoung/gitlab-handbook/content/handbook/security/product-security/application-security/security-champions.md

     - Advocate for and raise awareness of security best practices in their teams.

   - **AppSec Team**:
     - Provide initial training and ongoing education to Security Champions.
-This will most likely be through an LMS platform.
+This will most likely be through a learning management system.
     - Develop and maintain the educational content, including security processes and secure coding guidelines.
     - Support Champions with resources, tools, and expertise for vulnerability management and remediation.
     - Assist with escalation and investigation of high-priority security issues.